knope-dev/knope/docs/src/content/docs/recipes/convert-to-monorepo.md

 Now that you have a monorepo set up, you can add in new packages as needed.
 Create a new `[packages.<package-name>]` section in `knope.toml` for each new package.
-Make sure to also add an initial version tag to each new package, like `package-name/v0.0.0` so that conventional commits from before the package's creation won't be added to its first release.
+Make sure to also add an initial version tag to each new package, like `package-name/v0.0.0` so that Knope won't add conventional commits from before the package's creation to its first release.